theobald-software/theobald-software.github.io/content/_en/xtract-is/xtract-is-/sap-connection/the-connection-manager.md

 **Expert Options**

-Since 09.2017, SAP connection parameters are no longer stored as a single connection string but as properties.
+Since 09.2017, SAP connection parameters are no longer stored as a single connection string but as properties.<br>
 There is a property for each component of the connection string.
 See Screenshot below.

-This allows for using a [sensitive environment variable]() for the password in the Integration Services catalog.
+This allows for using a [sensitive environment variable](./sensitive-environment-variable-in-ssis-catalog) for the password in the Integration Services catalog.<br>
-The connection string (see legacy mode below) did not support sensitive environment variables.
+The connection string (see legacy mode below) did not support sensitive environment variables.<br>
 This provides stronger encryption than password obfuscation (see below).

 You can either use connection properties or a connection string, not both.